Joseph L. Goldstein was born on

 From Les Prix Nobel.
 The Nobel Prizes 1985, Editor Wilhelm Odelberg, [Nobel Foundation], Stockholm, 1986

-This autobiography/biography was written at the time of the award and later published in the book series Les Prix Nobel/Nobel Lectures.
+This autobiography/biography was written at the time of the award and later published in the book series Les Prix Nobel/ Nobel Lectures/The Nobel Prizes.
 The information is sometimes updated with an addendum submitted by the Laureate.Copyright © The Nobel Foundation 1985

 Since receiving the Nobel Prize in 1985, I have continued hands-on involvement with research, electing to pass up opportunities for positions in scientific administration.
 Michael Brown and I continue to work together, and our most significant discovery in the post-Nobel era has been the purification and molecular identification in 1993 of a family of membrane-bound transcription factors called SREBPs (Sterol Regulatory-element Binding Proteins).
 Since 1993, we and our students and postdoctoral fellows have delineated the complex machinery that proteolytically releases the SREBPs from membranes, thus allowing their migration to the nucleus where they activate all the genes involved in the synthesis of cholesterol and fatty acids.
 The machinery for generating active SREBPs is tightly regulated by a negative feedback mechanism, which explains how human and animal cells maintain the necessary levels of cholesterol and fats in the face of varying environmental conditions.